Structural properties of multiple zeta values: Structural Identities

-which is the second result in (\ref{eq:1/ztilde 1}).
-The computation of the boundary residues $\alpha_{1}$ and $\alpha_{N}$ is equally simple.
-Comparing to the definition \eqref{eq:1/ztilde 1} yields the result. \end{proof} In \cite{Borwein}, the authors show that computing the $s-$th Taylor coefficient in (\ref{eq:main}) yields a corresponding formula for the Riemann zeta value $\zeta(s)$:
+after comparing to the definition of $\frac{1}{\tilde{z}_k}$ in (\ref{eq:1/ztilde 1}).
+The computation of the boundary residues $\alpha_{1}$ and $\alpha_{N}$ is equally simple. \end{proof} In \cite{Borwein}, the authors show that computing the $s-$th Taylor coefficient in (\ref{eq:main}) yields a corresponding formula for the Riemann zeta value $\zeta(s)$:

 For example, with $s=1$, this yields